Learning Objectives

 Business ethics is a form of applied ethics that deals with ethical principles and moral issues that arise in business environments.
 It encompasses all aspects of business conduct and is relevant to the behavior of individuals and entire organizations.

-Business ethics ensures that business practices, decisions, and operations adhere to ethical standards and contribute positively to society while fulfilling the company’s objectives and obligations to stakeholders (Drucker 1981).
+Business ethics ensures that business practices, decisions, and operations adhere to ethical standards and contribute positively to society while fulfilling the company’s objectives and obligations to stakeholders (Drucker, 1981).
 This is particularly important when ethical dilemmas occur.
 Ethical dilemma occurs when individuals or groups face challenging situations requiring choice between conflicting moral principles or values.

 Understanding the foundations of ethics and values, why do these concepts become strategically relevant for organizations?